weburnit/php-oop/README.md

   * for route `/`
   * with a proper json return `{"hello":"world!"}`

-1. Create an service wrapper for api.nasa.gov
+1. Use the api.nasa.gov
   * The API-KEY is `N7LkblDsc5aen05FJqBQ8wU4qSdmsftwJagVK7UD`
   * Documentation: https://api.nasa.gov/neo/?api_key=N7LkblDsc5aen05FJqBQ8wU4qSdmsftwJagVK7UD

-1. Create two routes
+1. Write a command
-  * `/neo/last3` to request the data from the last 3 days
+  * to request the data from the last 3 days from nasa api
-  * `/neo/today` to request the todays data
+  * to request todays data from nasa api
   * reponse contains count of NEOs
-  * format JSON

-1. Everytime you request the data, persist the values in the DB (mongoDB).
+1. Write a command to persist the values of last 5 days in your DB (mongoDB).
   * Define the document as follows:
     * date
     * reference (neo_reference_id)
     * name
     * speed (kilometers_per_hour)
     * is hazardous (is_potentially_hazardous_asteroid)
-  * Avoid duplicated entries

 1. Create a route `/neo/hazardous`
   * display all DB documents which contain potentially hazardous asteroids